heyyoad/nagios-task/README.md

 ### Actions
 So what i've done is basically:

-* Installed nagios(with dependencies), node 6(with dependencies) & postgres on an EC2 instances
+* Installed nagios(with dependencies), node 6(with dependencies) & postgres on an EC2 instance.
-* Created a check in nagios that gets a url and checks for new rss feeds within this url (currently ynet)
+* Created a check in nagios that gets a url and checks for new rss feeds within this url (currently ynet).
-* Created a python script to pull the updated feed and insert it to the postgres db
+* Created a python script to pull the updated feed and insert it to the postgres db as an event handler to the nagios check.
-* Created a node.js service that fetches those rss feeds and displays them in a (very ugly) html page.
+* Created a node.js service that fetches those (top 5) rss feeds and displays them in a (very ugly) html page.

 #### Instructions
 * the nagios service is located at: http://35.158.20.35/nagios/